ntustison/Histograms/Text/discussion.md

-* Both hierarchical and adaptive k-means also ignore spatial information and, although they do use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and susceptible to various levels of noise.
+* Both hierarchical and adaptive k-means also ignore spatial information and, although they do use a principled optimization criterion, this criterion is not adequately tailored for hyperpolarized gas imaging and is susceptible to various levels of noise.

 * Similar to k-means, spatial fuzzy c-means is optimized to minimize the